veletech/veletech/README.md

 ###TBD
 - 👋 Hi, I’m @veletech
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer science.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java backend
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me ...
+- 📫 How to reach me @veletech

 <!---
 veletech/veletech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.